Linuxfabrik/lfops/roles/opensearch/README.md

 ### Cluster Configuration

 Use the following variables if you want to setup a OpenSearch cluster.
-Also make sure that the cluster members can reach each other by setting `opensearch__network_host` accordingly.
+Make sure that the cluster members can reach each other by setting `opensearch__network_host` accordingly.

 | Variable | Description | Default Value |
 | -------- | ----------- | ------------- |